FC Südtirol: Stadium

 The home games of FC Südtirol are played in the Drusus stadium in Bolzano, named after Nero Drusus, a Roman general.

 Built in 1936 as a multi-sport facility and wholly renovated between 2019 and 2021 as a pure football ground, the Drusus stadium has a main and opposite tribune and it can accommodate up to 5,500 spectators.

 FCS Center

-The FCS Center is the training center of the team in Eppan, near Bolzano.
-In 2015, the training areas were completed and include two natural turf pitches, two artificial turf pitches and another small artificial turf pitch.
-The service center was opened in 2018 and offers the club changing rooms, offices, a gym with a medical department, meeting rooms, a restaurant and a fan shop.
-In the training center also the championship games of the national youth teams of FC Südtirol are held.
+The FCS Center is the training center of the team, located in Rungg-Maso Ronco (Eppan), 9 km away from downtown Bolzano.

+In 2015, the training areas were renovated, creating two natural turf pitches, two artificial turf pitches and another small artificial turf pitch.

+The service center was opened in 2018 and offers changing rooms, offices, a gym with a medical department, meeting rooms, a restaurant and a fan shop.
+In the training center are also held the championship games of the youth teams of FC Südtirol.

 In 2010, the training center was the training camp of the Germany national football team for the preparation of the World Cup in South Africa.
-In 2018, the German national team again used the center for the preparation of the World Cup in Russia.
+Again in 2018 the German team used the center for the preparation to the World Cup in Russia.